simonswu23/Scripts/README.md

     - Giga evolutions now require no held item (Giga stone still required to be in bag)
     - Giga evolutions now double the user's HP, but don't provide additional BST increases (some stat resdistributions)
     - Giga evolutions now do not count as a mega evolution, meaning each team can have both one giga and mega evolution
+    - Upon Giga evolving, Giga pokemon may gain a Giga move (from a certain base move) -> WIP

   - Aqua Ring
     - also cures the user's status at the end of each turn